Can you kayak near the Hoover Dam?

 Can You Launch at Hoover Dam?

 Launching your boat at Hoover Dam is possible, but it is a privilege reserved for a very limited group of people.
 Launches from Hoover Dam are limited to a few outfitters offering Las Vegas kayak tours.
 However, if you can get in with a guided tour with access to the launch site, it is worth it.
 Launching at Hoover Dam means you can admire up-close views of the Hoover Dam, which rises nearly 730 feet above the river.
-The dam also holds about three trillion gallons of water, which gives you a sense of its sheer size.
+The dam also holds about three trillion gallons of water, giving you a sense of its size.
 Going with a guide means you don’t have to worry about the logistics of launching from Hoover Dam.
-You can also take your own boat, but you’ll need to hire a professional outfitter with permission to launch.
+You can also take your boat, but you’ll need to hire a professional outfitter with permission to launch.